Catson28/Catson28/README.md

 - 🔭 I'm currently working on fullstack applications, "php, python", react and docker...
 - 🌱 I'm learning how to deploy containers in a cloud provider through Terraform...
 - 👯 At the moment I'm looking for DataOps mentorship, projects to volunteer in fullstack and not only, and grow in Dataops.
-- 🤔 I'm looking for help to improve my English.
+- 🤔 I'm looking for help to improve my communication skills.
 - 💬 Ask me about how it won't be easy to achieve these goals.
 - 📫 How to reach me: through the social networks below, mainly linkedin and facebook
 - 😄 Pronouns: Candieiro